cognitivetech/ollama-ebook-summary/walkthrough/README.md

 Most importantly, escape any double quotes `\"` and surround each line with double quotes.

+**GOTCHA:** I have just discovered that an exclamation mark will screw up prediction and not just for that current try but until you restart ollama server.
+I will be adding a line in my script to remove `!` before feeding into ollama.

 When you are ready you should have a text file with each chunk for summary on its own line surrounded by double-quotes.

 [Here is an example](summarize.txt)